Why has Melbourne Food & Wine Festival been postponed?

 It’s our intention to deliver the program that was planned for March as closely as we can.
 We will keep ticketholders informed of any program changes as they arise.
 The decision to postpone was made on Friday 13 March and we are still working through the practicalities of delivering the program in the springtime.

-Obviously, there is a question mark over many of our events involving international talent.
+Events involving international talent have been put on hold indefinitely.
 We are contacting affected ticketholders regarding refunds for any of those events.

 It’s also possible that some events won’t be able to be delivered by venues at a later date and in that case, we will contact you to arrange a refund.